way-cooler/way-cooler/Contributing.md

 type.
 If it is a standard or simple type (such as `String` or `bool`) then a descriptive variable name should be provided prefixed with `_`.

-If it is a non-std type but still ambigious then you may give it a name.
+If it is a non-std type but still ambiguous then you may give it a name.
 This is best evaluated on a case-by-case basis.

 If the code is part of an example in `examples/` it is strongly encouraged to